holochain/holochain/docs/specs/src/hwp_1_intro.md

 * **Signatures**: Because provenance is a public key, it's also easy to create self-proving authenticity.
 All messages sent, and all data committed to chains, is signed by agents using their public key.
 Thus any agent can immediately, and with high confidence, verify the authenticity of messages and data.

-* **Hashes**: All data on our DHT is addressed by its hash.
+* **Hashes**: All shared data in a Holochain application is addressed by its hash.
 Thus, when retrieving data it's possible to have deterministic confidence that it hasn't been tampered with by whoever was storing or relaying it.

 * **Monotonicity**: The system is both structurally and logically monotonic.
 Structurally, local state is append-only and shared state can only grow.
 Data can be marked as deleted, but it is never actually removed from the history of the agent who authored it.
-Logically, once any peer has identified that state change is invalid, no peers should identify it as valid.
+Logically, once any peer has identified that a state change is invalid, no peers should identify it as valid.

-* **Common Genesis**: The Validation Rules and joining criteria of an application are the first entry in every chain.
+* **Common genesis**: The validation rules and joining criteria of an application are the first entries in every agent's chain.
 This provides a mechanism for self-proving, shared ground rules.
 Any agent can examine the chain of any other agent all the way back to the source and thus have high confidence that they have actually committed to play by the same rules.

 Building upon this fundament, we deliver the second point through the ability to compose various types of **Validation Rules**.
-Validation rules create certainty in the following dimensions, with some examples:
+Validation Rules create certainty in the following dimensions, with some examples:

 * **Content**: a string does not exceed a maximum length
 * **Structure**: an entry consists of a certain set of types of data[^content-structure]
-* **Sequence**: someone can not spend credits they have not already received
+* **Sequence**: someone cannot spend credits they have not already received
 * **Process**: a transaction must be approved and signed by a notary
 * **Behavior**: one does not take an action more frequently than a certain rate
 * **Dependency**: an editor can only make changes if another agent has given them prior authorization